HrithikNambiar/Out-of-Distribution-Detection-for-Skin-Lesion-Classification/README.md

 ## Ours (Training using outlier synthesis and using ODIN inference method)

-We have used the training strategy proposed by VOS and used the inference method suggested in ODIN.
+We have implemented VOS virtual outlier synthesis strategy on the Densenet that we have built to tackle this problem.
+This coupled with the inference method from ODIN, proves to out-perform other OOD methods listed in literature for Skin Lesion OOD detection.
+We also observe that keeping the temperature scaling factor to 1 during inference gives the best results.

 ## Results